 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 - Duolingo is the a very popular way to learn a language.
-It's free and science-bases.
+It's free and science-based.

 - iTranslate Voice

 - Magically speak in another language.
-With iTranslate Voice what you say gets translated into another language, all voice ot voice.
+With iTranslate Voice what you say gets translated into another language, all voice to voice.

 - Hollywood studios often produce alternate language editions of films.
 These are audio tracks available for download on myLINGO.

 - Have a conversation in two languages and easily understand each other.
 With a growing list of languages and dialects, you can talk with almost anyone.